fullmetaltac/interview_questions/js/js.md

 ---

-### What are the pros and cons of promises over callbacks
+### What are the pros and cons of promises over callbacks?
 Below are the list of pros and cons of promises over callbacks,

 **Pros**: